 Again, we can vary the details but the ideas remain helpful.
-The main variation is that if we consider the input tape to be read-only and one-way (no L moves on tape 1), then M does not blank the input x but leaves it alone, ends on the blank to its right, and writes the final 1 or 0 on another tape, which could be designated the output tape.
+The main variation is that if we consider the input tape to be read-only and one-way (no L moves on tape 1), then M does not blank the input xbut leaves it alone, ends on the blank to its right, and writes the final 1 or 0 on another tape, which could be designated the output tape.
 More generally, we can code such a machine to compute a function f(x) = y, with everything except x on the input tape and y on the output tape blanked out, and the output tape head scanning the first bit of y.
 Such an M, especially when it is deterministic, is called a transducer.

 It is a useful self-study exercise to show that every TM (using the more-liberal definitions in some other texts or implemented by the "Turing Kit" program) can be converted into an equivalent one that does good housekeeping and is basically no less efficient.
 Then you may assume a given M does good housekeeping to begin with.

-For instance, to say that a DTM M on an input x halts, written $M(x) \downarrow$, we can specify this means $I_0(x) \vdash_M^ I_f \lor I_0(x) \vdash I_r$.
+Then for instance, we can rigorously define that a DTM M on an input x halts, written $M(x) \downarrow$, we can specify this means $I_0(x) \vdash_M^ I_f \lor I_0(x) \vdash I_r$.
 Else, we write $M(x) \uparrow$ and can say the computation of M on x diverges.
 A DTM M is total if for all $x \in \Sigma^$, $M(x) \downarrow$.
+To be sure, these formal definitions agree with the informal ideas of halting, and of recognizing a language or computing a function, that we had to begin with.